delta/pragyan/codebase/docs/DEVELOPER-README.txt

 	In case its impossible to avoid it, try to find an alternative for Windows and/or Linux-bases OS also and implement it.

+	===== RULE 3 =====

+	Never include JQUERY javascript libraries from within the cms.
+	Always include it in the template file if you can, or leave it on the assumption that jQuery is already included in the template.
+If you include it from here, and it also already included in the template file, then both will conflict.
 	______________________________________________________________

 	::::::::::::::::::::::: DOCUMENTATION ::::::::::::::::::::::::